Sciences for the Health Professions Certificate

 CHM 260 Fundamentals of Organic Chemistry

 A one semester course in organic chemistry designed to provide background in the fundamentals of nomenclature, mechanisms, structures, and synthesis of carbon based compounds.
 This course is designed for science and health science majors who desire a general rather than a detailed knowledge of the compounds of carbon.
 Topics to be covered include: structure and bonding, acid/base chemistry, isomerism, stereochemistry, and structure determination.
 Functional groups to be covered include: hydrocarbons, alcohols, ethers, aldehydes and ketones, carboxylic acids, carboxylic acid derivatives and amines.
 Laboratory work will include common organic techniques and experiments supporting the principles covered in lecture.
-Note: the laboratory course CHM 260L is a part of your grade for this course.
+Note: The laboratory course CHM 260L is a part of your grade for this course.
 Attendance in the laboratory course is required.
 Approved eye-protection and a laboratory coat are required materials.
 A student must pass the laboratory course to receive a passing grade in the entire course.
 Prerequisite(s): CHM 153 Corequisite(s): CHM 260L

 CHM 270 Organic Chemistry I